aglantzrbc/sql-challenge/README.md

 - Data Modeling

-Prior to expending the considerable effort to create and populate tables, lists and the interrelationships of their attributes were sketched using an Entity Relationship Diagram (ERD).
+Prior to expending the considerable effort to create and populate tables, lists and the interrelationships of their attributes were sketched using an Entity Relationship Diagram (ERD) (see **Figure 1**, below).
 I considered using pgAdmin 4's built-in *ERD For Database* tool, but ultimately employed the free [*QuickDBD*](http://www.quickdatabasediagrams.com/) functionality, whose output looks less convoluted than *ERD For Database*.

 The *emp_no* (Employee Number) variable served to link several, though not all, lists as a foreign key.
-The *dept_emp* (presumably: Department *of* or *by* Employee) list didn't have a unique attribute, so both *emp_no* and *dept_no* (Department Number) were used as a [relational table composite key definition from Wikipedia](https://en.wikipedia.org/wiki/Composite_key).
+The *dept_emp* (presumably: Department *of* or *by* Employee) list didn't have a unique attribute, so both *emp_no* and *dept_no* (Department Number) were used as a [composite key](https://en.wikipedia.org/wiki/Composite_key).

 ![Uploading Data Modeling EmployeeSQL QuickDBD Diagram.png…](https://github.com/aglantzrbc/sql-challenge/assets/127694342/9e1ec000-c371-46a7-81aa-9ac5230fa402)
 **Figure 1** | *Entity Relationship Diagram (ERD) for lists and their attributes*

+- Data Modeling

 For WeatherPy: Dependencies were installed.
 For a particular day, random combinations of latitude and logitude were generated at set intervals, and then cities close to those coordinates were identified in the citipy dataset and printed.
 Each city was matched against the data in https://api.openweathermap.org/data/2.5/weather and sequentially printed as meteorlogical data for them was captured in a list, with unmatched cities ignored.
 After verification of the volume and variables of the list, scatter plots were created from the city data of latitude vs. maximum temperature, humidity, cloudiness, and wind speed.
 The data was divided into northern hemisphere and southern hemisphere subsets by latitude ranges, and the operation was confirmed by printing out samples.
 Scatter plots using the same variables as before were created from the data in each hemisphere, this time with a regression model and line added and Pearson's r calculated for each plot.
 Analysis for each set of scatterplots' linear relationships was provided.